FailAcademy/learning/adp-vancouver/_lessons/week-01/02-databases-postgres2.md

 - Write a query that returns all of the tags for a given Item.
 - Write a query that returns the number of Items in the database.
 - Write a query that returns the average number of Items which are tagged in your database.
-- Write a query that returns the 5 newest Items.
+- Write a query that returns all of the Items in your database sorted by most recently created.

 ---

-## Exercise 3
+# Exercise 3

-Let's write a query to aggregate data from the database:

-- Write a query that returns all of the Items that are tagged with a given Tag id.
+What happens if we remove a row from our database that is referenced by it's foreign key?
+Add the appropriate `ON DELETE` behavior for all of the foreign keys you defined.

+Hint: Using the Postico GUI will prove much easier that the `psql` shell.

 ---